serena-aneli/RECOMBULATOR-X/docs/3_usage.md

 ## Output

-The output of RECOMBULATOR-X command line interface is returned in a tabular format according to the options *no*, *one*, *all* for the parameter `--estimate-mutation-rates`.
+The output of RECOMBULATOR-X command line interface is returned in a tabular format according to the options *no*, *one*, *all* for the parameter `--estimate-mutation-rates` (Tables 1-3).
 In particular, the recombination rates are computed between markers following the order in which they were provided in the PED file.

 | TYPE          | MARKER | RATE   |